zboxfs/zbox/README.md

 process at a time.

 By abstracting IO access, Zbox supports a variety of underlying storage layers.
-Memory and OS file system are supported now, RDBMS and key-value object store supports are coming soon.
+Memory, OS file system and RDBMS are supported now, key-value object store support is coming soon.

 ## Disclaimer